brandonscript/bootstrap-brandy/README.md

 ## Configuration

-Create a new config.json file in the root of your project:
+Create a new config.json file in the root folder of your project:

 ```json
 {